TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 }
 ```

+### 2. Create a serviceworker

 ```bash
 cd js
 code app.js
 ```

-2. Configure the app.js to initiate the servicework.js ny inserting the JS.
-This ensures that when the window (app) loads, the serviceworker.js is called to memory.
+1. Configure the `app.js` to initiate the `serviceworker.js` by inserting the JS below.
+This ensures that when the window (app) loads, the `serviceworker.js` is called to memory.

 ```js
 if ("serviceworker" in navigator) {